Gregory Guevara: YouTube career

+Guevara initially used YouTube to host his songs and spoken word poetry on a channel called MC SWM, an acronym standing for Middle Class Straight White Male.

+Guevara started seriously pursuing YouTube after being disillusioned with government work at an unpaid internship that he did as a part of his senior year coursework at Carleton University.

 Guevara's videos have been described as "millennial/zoomer-friendly", and he has covered topics such as the Peterson–Žižek debate, COVID-19, and climate change in parody videos.
 He uses a persona that is "an all-knowing, hyperaware, and slightly-troubled individual whose statements are always drenched in multiple levels of irony."
-His channel rose to prominence after a video of his titled Political Compass Rap went viral and got over 3 million views.
+His channel rose to prominence after a video of his titled Political Compass Rap went viral and got 3.9 million views.

 His YouTube channel focuses on sketches and music videos, often political in nature, focusing specifically on extreme, obscure, or contradictory political ideologies, such as anarcho-capitalism and anarcho-monarchism.
 In particular, he is credited with popularizing the once-obscure ideology National Bolshevism on the Internet because of a popular skit in which he "came out" as an "Anarcho-Nazbol".
 Later, he released a video titled Does irresponsible political satire have consequences? in which he admitted to worrying about how his videos influenced the political views of others, and wondered if joking about niche extremist ideologies helped to create unironic followers of those ideologies.

+Guevara also has two other channels: Greg Guevara, where he posts his thoughts on art and community as well as his spoken word and songs; and Jred, where he vlogs about his thoughts on society and his personal struggles.

-He runs the Horseshoe Theory podcast with YouTuber ArtChad, where they invite Internet celebrities to discuss radical politics and culture.
+He runs the Horseshoe Theory podcast with YouTuber Brogan Woodman, better known as Art Chad, where they invite Internet celebrities to discuss radical politics and culture.
+Guevara and Woodman also founded a community of YouTubers called the Canadian Cybernetic Cultural Research Unit or CCCRU—a name in homage to the CCRU.
 Guevara stated that he became interested in political vlogging from an Internet meme perspective, and was never into politics for its own sake.
+He is also known for creating the web series known as Centricide.